-- 8 To be physically active, participants at times had to make substantial changes to their daily - 9 life.
-For participants who previously exercised, adapting exercise meant making physical - 10 changes to their lifestyle to be able to continue without aggravating the condition: - But I always use to love running outdoors, it's so much better for me than being in the gym.
-I don't find cycling that hard to do, I could just carry on forever, unless you are going up a hill I suppose faster, but it doesn't get you working, I don't get worked up, my body doesn't feel worked cycling as it used to do when I did all of my other exercises, - but I am persevering with it.
-[Andrew, 56, OA] - 16 How participants experienced exercise changed; exercise was at times perceived by - participants as restricted to suit the arthritis and lacking enjoyment.
-Enjoyment of exercise is - 18 considered an important factor to be able to maintain engagement with regular exercise - 19 (Larkin, Gallagher, et al. 2017; Petursdottir et al. 2010), and therefore for exercisers, one of - 20 the main difficulties to adapting exercise successfully can be interest in continuing the - 21 activity (Der Ananian et al. 2006).
-Similarly, Hunt and Day (2019) identified in a sample - 22 with chronic pain that although adapted sport can enable someone to maintain an active - 23 lifestyle, it often lacked the fulfilment that their previous sporting involvement once gave - 24 them.
-Thus, it was important for participants to discover enjoyment from adapted exercise, as - one participant described:
+To be physically active, participants at times had to make substantial changes to their daily life.
+For participants who previously exercised, adapting exercise meant making physical changes to their lifestyle to be able to continue without aggravating the condition:

+But I always use to love running outdoors, it's so much better for me than being in the gym...
+I don't find cycling that hard to do, I could just carry on forever, unless you are going up a hill I suppose faster, but it doesn't get you working, I don't get worked up, my body doesn't feel worked cycling as it used to do when I did all of my other exercises, but I am persevering with it.
+[Andrew, 56, OA]

+How participants experienced exercise changed; exercise was at times perceived by participants as restricted to suit the arthritis and lacking enjoyment.
+Enjoyment of exercise is considered an important factor to be able to maintain engagement with regular exercise (Larkin et al. 2017; Petursdottir, Arnadottir, and Halldorsdottir 2010), and therefore for exercisers, one of the main difficulties to adapting exercise successfully can be interest in continuing the activity (Der Ananian et al. 2006).
+Similarly, Hunt and Day (2019) identified in a sample with chronic pain that although adapted sport can enable someone to maintain an active lifestyle, it often lacked the fulfilment that their previous sporting involvement once gave them.
+Thus, it was important for participants to discover enjoyment from adapted exercise, as one participant described: